Finding a live TV service that streams MLB Network isn’t that hard.

 Hulu + Live TV does not carry MLB Network.
 The live TV service has 75+ channels including ESPN, FS1, TBS and local FOX stations which are key for MLB playoff games.

 So if you’re not interested in the AL Division series, you might want to consider Hulu’s live TV package.
-Subscribers get 50 hours of Cloud DVR.
+Subscribers get unlimited Cloud DVR.

 You can watch live TV on two screens at once.
 And you have unlimited access to Hulu’s on-demand library, including original shows such as “Dopesick.”